Donald D'Alesio: Kansas City Chiefs

 D'Alesio was hired by the Kansas City Chiefs as a defensive assistant on April 2, 2021.

 On February 22, 2022, Chiefs head coach Andy Reid announced that D'Alesio had been promoted to safeties coach.
 He won Super Bowl LVII in his first season as safeties coach.

 He also won Super Bowl LVIII the next season as safeties coach.

 Baltimore Ravens

 On February 15, 2025, the Ravens hired D'Alesio as their defensive backs coach, replacing Doug Mallory.
+The Ravens did not bring back D'Alesio following the 2025 season, as the Ravens hired Mike Mickens in February 2026.

+New York Giants

+On January 31, 2026, the New York Giants hired D'Alesio as their new secondary coach and defensive pass game coordinator under newly hired head coach John Harbaugh.